Black Kitten Curls Up On Her Rescuer's Shoulder After Being Found Alone On A Busy Road

 "I saw the post about the kitten and knew it could end up in the wrong hands," Brookhouser said.

-"Marcelo was so happy to get to name the baby and thought real hard for a great name, and joyfully declared Appleseed!"
+"Marcelo was so happy to get to name the baby and thought long and hard for a great name, and joyfully declared, 'Appleseed!'"

-"Upon first seeing Appleseed, she appeared in good health.
+"Upon first seeing Appleseed, she appeared to be in good health.
 Once home, I realized she had several fleas, was dehydrated, and underweight.
-After getting nutrients and a flea bath she started to gain strength.
-Her quiet meow finally had some volume and her spunky personality appeared," Holly continued.
+After receiving nutrients and a flea bath, she started to gain strength.
+Her quiet meow finally had some volume, and her spunky personality began to emerge," Holly continued.

 "She loved sitting in the window seat and taking in all the action from the other animals.
 But now she feels fully confident and thinks she’s the boss of the house!
 She’s a sassy little thing!
 She loves attacking the dogs as they eat, playing with Marcelo, biting feet, and chasing toys."

-"Appleseed is highly adoptable and has lots of interest, including my sister.
+"Appleseed is highly adoptable and has received a lot of interest, including from my sister.
 I do not intend to keep her.
-If I kept all my fosters I wouldn’t be able to save more.
+If I kept all my fosters, I wouldn’t be able to save more.
 While she’s adorable, my job is to rescue, love, and let go."

 Holly has been involved in animal rescue since 2010.
 She says she understands the importance of not becoming too attached to each animal.

-"I'm a stay at home mom to a 15-year-old daughter and 4-year-old son.
+"I'm a stay-at-home mom to a 15-year-old daughter and a 4-year-old son.
 We have three dogs, three cats, one rabbit, and one hedgehog - all rescued," she said.

 "Over the last ten years, I've fostered well over 100 dogs, cats, and kittens.
-While I've had many fosters come through who I felt strongly attached to, I knew they had the ability to bond to an adopter."
+While I've had many fosters come through whom I felt strongly attached to, I knew they had the ability to bond with an adopter."

 "If I keep all the best and the cutest, I'd have no room to rescue more.
 Fostering and helping pets on their journey to forever love is far too important to me, so I love and let go so that I can continue saving more."